armscye/armscye/packages/response/README.md

 }
 ```

-The `reply` method within the `ResponseGenerator` is responsible for the final step in crafting and delivering an HTTP response to the client.
+The `reply` method within the `ResponseGenerator` interface is responsible for the final step in crafting and delivering an HTTP response to the client.
 The method takes three arguments:

 - `response`: An object representing the in-flight response.
 - `body`: The actual content of the response, which can be: